-Island Peak trekking- also called Imja Tse- is probably one of the most popular climbing peaks in Nepal.
+Island Peak climbing is one of the most popular climbing peaks in Nepal.
 Standing 6,189m in height, it is almost always the first choice for mountain climbers before taking on bigger expeditions.
+Island peak locally known as Imja Tse peak in Sherpa language.

 Island Peak summit has an impressive and highly glaciated West Face that rises from the Lhotse Glacier and is actually an extension of the ridge coming down off the south end of Lhotse Shar.
 The route to the summit includes a steep slope and a narrow ridge.
 Island Peak offers magnificent close-up views of the world's highest mountains including Mt.
 Everest, Lhotse, Nuptse, Makalu and many others.
 The peak was named by a British expedition team in 1953 Island Peak because it appears as an island in the sea of ice when viewed from Dingboche.
 The first two hours is easy walking from Base Camp but afterwards, it is a vertical Ice wall climbing for about 500 meters.